Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Multiplicity and Active Learning

 \subsection{Neighbouring Datasets in Active Learning}

 In active learning, we have access to a large pool of unlabeled data, and the objective is to selectively acquire a small subset of the potentially most informative data points to be labeled, known as data acquisition.
-Typically, active learning begins with a small labeled dataset $D_{lab}^0$ and a large pool of unlabeled points $X_{unlab}^0$.
+Typically, active learning begins with a small labeled dataset $D_{lab}^0$ and a pool of unlabeled points $X_{unlab}^0$.
 At each timestep $t$, the algorithm uses the current labeled dataset $D_{lab}^t$ and the remaining unlabeled pool $X_{unlab}^t$ to select a batch of points $X_{or}^t \subset X_{unlab}^t$, to be labeled by the oracle.
 Once labeled, these are added to the labeled dataset, i.e., $D_{lab}^{t+1} = D_{lab}^t + (X_{or}^t, Y_{or}^t)$.
 We define the initial labeled set size $|D_{lab}^0| = n$, and $|X_{or}^t| = q$ points are labeled at each step.

 Over a total of $T$ steps, two different active learning algorithms may choose distinct sequences of points to label.
 It is easy to see that the resulting labeled datasets can be considered $k$-neighbouring datasets with $k \leq Tq$.
-Thus, we argue that the choice between active learning strategies can also be seen as a choice between neighbouring datasets.